The 14th International Workshop on Genetic Improvement @ICSE 2025

 Aymeric Blot

-Aymeric Blot is a Senior Lecturer at the University of Rennes.
-He is a member of the IRISA research centre in the joint Inria/IRISA DiverSE team.
-He received his doctorate in 2018 from the University of Lille, focusing on automated algorithm design for multi-objective combinatorial optimisation.
-Following his PhD, he moved to University College London to work on software specialization using genetic improvement.
-His research interests include genetic improvement, automated machine learning, algorithm configuration, and evolutionary computation.
-He leads the development of the Magpie automated software improvement framework.
+Aymeric Blot is a Senior Lecturer at the University of Rennes and a member of the IRISA research centre in the joint Inria/IRISA DiverSE team.
+After receiving a doctorate from the University of Lille, focused on automated algorithm design for multi-objective combinatorial optimisation, they moved to University College London to work on software specialization using genetic improvement.
+Currently working on developing and maintaining the Magpie automated software improvement framework.

 Vesna Nowack